multani7871/employee-led-SPVs/board_member_guide.md

 The difference in incentives creates principal agent misalignments between the various stakeholders.

-Employee led Special Purpose Vehicles
+Employee led Special Purpose Vehicles dramatically improve incentive alignment which will lead to stronger performance for the shareholders.

-An employee led Special Purpose Vehicle (SPV) is like any other SPV on the cap table
+ An employee SPV is like any other SPV on the cap table except that it is led by an employee and that employee earns the carried interest from the SPV at exit.

+Employees who lead SPVs have hybrid incentives.
+They have the common s

 Resources
 - https://mobile.twitter.com/HarveyMultani/status/1283639263523999750